juancarrey/hgblog/content/post/naming-in-coding.md

 How should we name stuff ?
 Let's dive in some principles:

-Some things like methods and functions are meant to have a single reponsability, which can be higher or lower level, but in essence one important thing.
-This also applies to variables, they should have one single responsability, I would say it's a code smell otherwise.

  * Single Responsability of variables, methods and functions
  * Declare the intent of what the thing does
- * Declare the contents of what the variable holded
+ * Declare the contents of what the variable holds
  * Try to use concise names rather than generic ones that super-sets what a variable contain (life-form vs human vs person vs kid vs teenager)
- * Methods do things that have a meaning or intent, name that and not the implementation details (what instead of how)
+ * Name the intent, encapsulate implementation (what instead of how)

 Let's see some of these applied in examples: